Skip to content

 Practical Tips

-• Log actual current draw with a current sensor during representative operation cycles — real-world average current is almost always lower than worst-case estimates
+• Log actual current with a coulomb counter during representative operation cycles—real-world average is typically 40-60% of worst-case estimates due to coasting, regeneration, and variable loads

 Common Mistakes